 Why is IBS with pain in the stomach so painful?

-IBS is a condition where the symptoms you experience are related to changes in your digestive tract or tummy.
-It is described as a ‘functional’ condition.
-By ‘functional’ doctors mean that there’s a change of the regulation of the gut and brain, which then affects the pain signals and motility (movement) within the gut.
-Sometimes the pain you experience is referred to as chronic visceral pain.
-Visceral refers to something involving the internal organs.
+As a functional condition with IBS there’s a change of the two way relationship of digestion and brain.
+This change in the ‘gut-brain axis’, will affect the intensity of pain signals and motility (movement) within the gut and felt in the mind.
+Sometimes it can be that the pain you experience is referred to as chronic or visceral pain.
+Visceral refers to something involving the body’s internal organs.
 And of course IBS is found in the gut and intestines.
-You experience pain in your gut due to sensitivity to food or other movements.
-So, its the physical functioning of your gut which causes pain.
-However IBS with pain in the stomach, fortunately, has no disease or serious cause.
-It is only the regular ‘functioning’ of your digestion that results in your unwanted discomfort.
-When you have gut pain, that message goes to the brain.
-It is the brain where pain is actually experienced and there’s often an emotional component too.
+You would then experience pain or discomfort in your digestive tract due to hypersensitivity to food eaten or other movements, even simple trapped air can prompt a flare up.
+So, it’s really the physical functioning of your gut which precipitates the experience of pain.
+However IBS with pain in the stomach, fortunately, has no direct disease or serious cause.
+It represents the regular ‘functioning’ of your digestion that results in your unwanted discomfort.
+Hypnotherapy works to soothe this hypersensitivity.
+As such when someone has gut pain, that message goes to the brain.
+It is the brain where the reality of pain is actually experienced.
+Hypnotherapy for IBS addresses this communication path.
+As with most pain, especially chronic pain, there will often be an accompanying emotional component too.
 Pain, of course, is distressing in any event.